-Dividends And Distributions On Our Common Stock
+Dividends And Distributions On Our Common Stock.

 When dividends or other distributions are declared and paid on our common stock, those dividends and other distributions will be accrued in a participant's account based upon the shares of common stock deemed credited to the participant's account.
-Such amounts credited to a participant's account will vest at the same time the underlying deemed shares of common stock vest and will be subject to the same forfeiture restrictions.
-The dividends or other distributions in the form of deemed shares of our common stock will be credited to the account as additional deemed shares of our common stock.
-The dividends or other distributions or rights in any other form will be credited to the participant's account in the form of cash.
-For this purpose, all dividends and distributions not in the form of deemed shares of our common stock or cash will be valued at the fair market value as determined by the compensation committee.
+Such amounts credited to a participant's account will vest at the same time the underlying deemed shares of common stock west and will be subject to the same forfeiture restrictions.
+The dividends or other distributions in the form of deemed shares of our common stock will be credited to the participant's account as additional deemed shares of our common stock.
+The dividends or other distributions or rights in any other form will be credited to the participant's account in the form of deemed shares of our common stock.
+The dividends or other distributions or a stock or cash will be credited to the participant's account in the form of deemed shares of our common stock.